 Families will enroll their students(s) in the face-to-face setting as determined by the district; Traditional, Hybrid, or Remote.
 The district and/or school will communicate directly to parents when changes in the student learning model must be initiated.

-The Clover School District is sticking with its originally published back-to-school plan, one that is similar to surrounding districts of Rock Hill and Fort Mill.
-Students will head back on August 24, with elementary schools starting their A/B schedule on August 31.
+The Clover School District stuck with its originally published back-to-school plan, one that is similar to surrounding districts of Rock Hill and Fort Mill.
+Students headed back on August 24, and elementary schools started their A/B schedule on August 31.

-The district is offering a three-tiered plan that includes a “Traditional Model, a “Hybrid Model” and an “eLearning Model.”
+The district is offered a three-tiered plan that includes a “Traditional Model, a “Hybrid Model” and an “eLearning Model.”

-The Hybrid Model, which will be in place at the beginning of the school year, will put middle and high school students on a blended schedule.
+The Hybrid Model, which was in place at the beginning of the school year, put middle and high school students on a blended schedule.
 The Hybrid Model for this group is called the A/B/“S.E.E.”
 Model:

 - Half of the students will receive in-person instruction on Monday and Wednesday and the other half will receive in-person instruction on Tuesday and Thursday.
 Select students will participate in small-group learning on Fridays.
 Middle school students will start school at 8:30 a.m. and high school students will start at 9 a.m. each day to allow buses to drop off middle school students first and then travel to the high school.

 The Hybrid Model for elementary students is called the Family Model: